mckeever02/Passio-iOS-QuickStart/README.md

 # PassioQuickStart iOS Demo

 Welcome to Passio Quick Start iOS demo application.
 It is designed to showcase the capabilities of the PassioNutritionAI SDK for iOS - featuring food recognition, detailed nutritional analysis, and portion size estimation.
+The codebase in this repository shows a clean UIKit implementation that can be partially or fully adopted by developers to integrate PassioNutritionAI SDK into their applications.

 ## Features